latchbio/latch/docs/source/tutorials/registry_import.md

 ![A screenshot of the "Import from registry" modal](../assets/registry/import.png)

-Here, you can select the table of interest and samples to be used in the workflow.
+Select the source table and samples to use in the workflow:

 ![A preview of the sample sheet component on the workflow GUI](../assets/registry/sample-selection.png)